tomakehurst/minimal-mistakes/_docs/junit-rule.md

 public static WireMockClassRule wireMockRule = new WireMockClassRule(8089);
 ```

-Unfortunately JUnit 4.11 prohibits `@Rule` on static members so a
+Unfortunately JUnit 4.11 and above prohibits `@Rule` on static members so a
 slightly more verbose form is required:

 ```java